Patriot

 - Thematically, I was aiming to capture the power of one who is fiercely loyal to one’s homeland, one who sees every land as his own land.
 By planting down its “flags”, it takes authority over the region, superseding whatever authority came before.
 When aliens leave behind their legacies for future generations, it feels free to trample all over them in favor of its own legacy.
 While the Patriot isn’t necessarily trying to eliminate other aliens, it has no qualms about doing so for the betterment of its kind.
 The power contrasts well with original Cosmic’s Xenophile, which was reworked into my Fan.
 While Fan loves other aliens coming to visit, Patriot doesn’t want any aliens trespassing on its sacred homeland and disrupting its important mission.

-- Patriot gains a passive starting advantage in any dimension that starts with legacies.
+- Patriot gains a passive starting advantage in any dimension that starts with legacies, since it can freely choose to turn them on or off at will without actually using its power.

 - My version of Patriot effectively destroys two home bases at once as invader or foreward, while only gaining one dominion as normal.
 It is incredibly punishing to defenders but balanced by the fact that Patriot has no combat power.
 Unlike original Locust, it doesn’t have to win encounters alone to use its power, and it doesn’t hurt other aliens to join forces with it.
-In fact, such a power can be invaluable against major threats, since they only need to win two encounters with Patriot in tow to de-power them.
+In fact, such a power can be invaluable against major threats, since they only need to win two encounters with Patriot in tow to deactivate them (unless persistent).